 You can also create new values on the fly during the import process.
 Origina I Estima te Set this value as a total number of seconds.
 Remai ning Estima te Set this value as a total number of seconds.
 Users Choose to automatically create Jira users for any values of the Assignee or Reporter field.
 Users will be created as active accounts in Jira.
 Users should receive emails with passwords for the first-time login to Jira.
 To create full names for users with no real names, Jira will take the part of their email addresses before the @ character.
 If you are using external user management system, Jira users wont be created during the import.
 Instead, the import wizard will give you a list of any new users that need to be created.
 You will need to create the users in your external user repository before running the import.
 If you have a user-limited license (a personal license), and the number of users is larger than the limit, then the import will be stopped.
 Youll see the list of users that can't be created.
 If Assignee and Reporter aren't mapped, no usernames will be created.
 Other fields If you wish to import any other fields, you can choose to map them to one or multiple Jira custom fields.
 If your custom fields don't exist yet in Jira, the importer can automatically create them for you.
-If your custom field is a date field, please use the date format specified n the second step of the CSV import wizard: dd/MMM/yy h:mm a. bu arent a Jira administrator, you wont be able to map the following fields in the CSV file to their ivalents in Jira: Attachments Comment Body Date Created Date Modified Date Resolved Project Key Project Name Project Type Resolution Status Worklog To opti complete the field mapping, select either any other available field or the Dont map this field on.
+If your custom field is a date field, please use the date format specified n the second step of the CSV import wizard: dd/MMM/yy h:mm a.

+- If you arent a Jira administrator, you wont be able to map the following fields in the CSV file to their equivalents in Jira:

+- Attachments

+- Comment Body

+- Date Created

+- Date Modified

+- Date Resolved

+- Project Key

+- Project Name

+- Project TypeResolution

+- Status

+- Worklog

+To complete the field mapping, select either any other available field or the Dont map this field option.